CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab04.md

 ## Task 3: Add data to your project

+In this task, you'll upload a set of travel brochures in PDF format to your Azure AI Foundry project so they can be used as a knowledge source.

 The data for your app consists of a set of travel brochures in PDF format from the fictitious travel agency *Margie's Travel*.
 Let's add them to the project.

 1. In a new browser tab, go to [this link](https://github.com/MicrosoftLearning/mslearn-ai-studio/raw/main/data/brochures.zip) to download the zipped brochure archive from `https://github.com/MicrosoftLearning/mslearn-ai-studio/raw/main/data/brochures.zip`, then click **Open** to view it.